FREQUENTLY ASKED QUESTIONS

 Q. What type of massage lotion will be used during a treatment session?

 I currently use Biotone massage lotion or cream or organic cold pressed coconut oil.
 For problem areas I often use Sun Breeze, Tiger Balm, or essential oils mixed with carrier oil.
 If you have skin allergies or are sensitive to creams or lotions, please let me know prior to your session.
 I will be happy to use an oil or cream that you provide if you have a preference or are concerned about potential allergies.
-For Thai Massage and Zen Shiatsu, oil and lotion are not normally used, but I may still use aromatherapy and apply Sun Breeze or Tiger Balm if you do not object.
+For Thai Massage and Zen Shiatsu, oil and lotion are not normally used, but I may still use aromatherapy and apply Sun Breeze or Tiger Balm to problem areas if you do not object.

 The areas covered vary based on time available, goals of the massage, the type of massage, and your desires.
-My full body massage (90 minutes or longer) normally covers the entire body except for the genital areas and portions of the breasts.
+My full body massage (90 minutes or longer) normally covers the entire body except for the genital area and portions of the breasts.
 A sixty minute general massage will normally cover most of the major muscle groups unless you have problem areas you want me to focus on.
 Before your massage session starts, please discuss the goals of the massage with me and let me know if there are any special requests to avoid specific areas or concentrate on specific areas.
 Please also let me know what your issues are so that I can suggest appropriate techniques and focus areas.
-Note that everything in the body is connected to everything else through a system of fascia and that often pain in one area is often caused by tightness, weakness, or imbalance in another area of the body.
-In a typical full body massage session, you will receive work on your back, neck, head, shoulders, upper and lower chest, sternum, arms, hands, gluteal muscles, IT band, abductors, quads, hamstrings sacrum, hips, abdomen, legs and feet.
+Note that everything in the body is connected to everything else through a system of fascia and that often pain in one area is caused by tightness, weakness, or imbalance in another area of the body.
+In a typical full body massage session, you will receive work on your back, neck, head, shoulders, upper and lower chest, sternum, arms, hands, gluteal muscles, IT band, adductors, quads, hamstrings sacrum, hips, abdomen, legs and feet.

 Q. What if I am embarrassed about my body?